apple/cups/README.md

 INTRODUCTION
 ------------

-CUPS is a standards-based, open source printing system developed by Apple Inc. for macOS® and other UNIX®-like operating systems.
+CUPS is a standards-based, open-source printing system developed by Apple Inc. for macOS® and other UNIX®-like operating systems.
 CUPS uses the Internet Printing Protocol ("IPP") and provides System V and Berkeley command-line interfaces, a web interface, and a C API to manage printers and print jobs.
 It